Shivdutta/EAG-Session12-Web-Intelligence-Using-BrowserAgent-/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](./LICENSE)
 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Mac-blue)](#)

-# 🤖 BrowserAgent2: Automated Browser Agent with Gemini & MCP
+# 🤖 BrowserAgent2: Web Intelligence and Automated Browser Agent with Gemini & MCP

 **BrowserAgent2** is an automated agent that executes user instructions on a Chrome browser using Playwright, orchestrated by a Browser MCP Server (Model Context Protocol, SSE-based) and powered by Gemini for intelligent tool selection and reasoning.